Allow switching the encoding to UTF-8 when exporting to CSV

 I can corroborate the problem, we (at Planio) have had numerous customers in the last months, for example Russian users that use Planio/Redmine in English, which will have ??? in the export instead of Cyrillic characters because the export encoding for English does not support Cyrillic characters.

-#3 Updated by Go MAEDA about 1 month ago
+#3 Updated by Go MAEDA over 5 years ago

 Thanks, Felix.
 I want your advice.